Universal two-component dynamics in supercritical fluids: Introduction

 The picture is less clear when it comes to molecular-scale dynamics of supercritical fluids, which should reveal the microscopic mechanism behind many of the macroscopic properties.
 One of the first systematic studies on this topic was done by Simeoni et al.~\cite{Simeoni2010}.
 Using classical molecular dynamics (MD) simulations supported by inelastic x-ray scattering (IXS) data, they observed a crossover in the deep supercritical region along an extension of the Widom line.

 Our previous work~\cite{Sun2020a} focused instead at a region close to the critical point, where the Widom line is very clear.
 We used both IXS measurements and MD simulations to study the intermolecular dynamics of supercritical water in the region $0.9 < P/P_c < 2.3$, $0.6 < T/T_c < 1.2$, where $P_c$ and $T_c$ are the critical pressure and temperature.
-Contrary to expectations, we found that the intermolecular dynamics cannot be described by a single process, but instead can be decomposed into two components---a high-frequency component associated with the stretching mode between hydrogen-bonded molecules, and a low-frequency component representing free-particle motions.
+Contrary to previous approaches~\cite{Simeoni2010,Bencivenga2007a}, we found that the intermolecular dynamics at a given $P,T$ state cannot be consistently described using models developed for liquids, but instead can be decomposed into two components---a high-frequency component associated with the stretching mode between hydrogen-bonded molecules, and a low-frequency component representing free-particle motions.
 With changing thermodynamic states, it is the \emph{ratio} between the two components that changes, with a rapid crossover observed near the Widom line.
 However, remnants of both components can be found on either side of the Widom line.

 It is natural to ask whether the observed two-component dynamics is specific to water, whose liquidlike dynamics arises from hydrogen bonds, or can be generalized to other supercritical fluids.
 In this work, we aim at answering this question by studying the potentials representing four different supercritical fluid systems---water, Si, Te, and Lennard-Jones (LJ) fluid---\emph{via} classical MD simulations.
-Even though these systems have very different interatomic potentials (see Methods), the two-component behavior is universal in their molecular dynamics.
+Even though these systems have very different interatomic potentials (see the Methods section below), the two-component behavior is universal in their molecular dynamics.
 Moreover, we find evidence to associate the liquidlike component with the degree of intermolecular bonding, and the gaslike component with dynamics similar to that in an unbonded, free gas state.
 As in the case of water, a fast change in the ratio between the two components marks the dynamical crossover, but both components exist on either side of the transition.
 The fraction of the components can also be used to describe transport properties of the fluid, such as its self-diffusion coefficient.